travlr-archived/CodeDepot/README.rst

  * Ease of use
  * Accessibility

-Mechanisms will be built-in that provide the end-user the ability to:
+Mechanisms will be built-in that provide the end-user and easy ability to:

- * Give instantaneous feedback.
+ * Give seemless, instantaneous feedback.
  * Directly request alterations or needed features.
  * Intuitive, complete documentation and autonomous tutelage.
  * Hire affordable freelancers directly from their user-interface
    * For asistance or instruction
-   * For software developers to provide any possibly needed customization.
+	* For software developers to provide any possibly needed customization

-.. note:: Mention that CD is also for technical orientated content like documentation, tutorials, articles,
-      blogs, audio and video productions.

 CodeChain, The decentralized processing engine
 ==============================================